This CDE is All About Type 2 and You

 - Report feeling less guilty about their diabetes

 - Reduced negative diabetes self-talk: “I’m diabetic”, “cheat” meals, “bad food and good food” “Bad control”

 Can you talk about the importance of Diabetes Self-Management Training?

-Most people with Type 2 diabetes visit their primary care provider for diabetes checkups about 2-4 times a year, at 15-20 minutes a pop.
-At most, that’s 80 minutes (or less than 0.01%) out of the whole year!
+Most people with type 2 diabetes visit their primary care provider for diabetes checkups about two to four times a year, at 15-20 minutes a pop.
+At most, that’s 80 minutes (or less than 0.01 percent) out of the whole year!
 Which means the person with diabetes is in the driver’s seat in what kind of care they demand and receive.
 Diabetes Self-Management Training (DSMT) helps people with diabetes develop the skills to advocate for themselves and live a long, healthy life with diabetes.

 Diabetes Self-Management Training (DSMT), focuses on: